Nearly all businesses and organizations have occasions to write a news release, yet too frequently these opportunities are passed by.

 First of all, you should have some news—perhaps a fresh or expanding business, a new employee, a promotion, an upcoming event or fundraiser.
 Maybe your business achieved a significant certification, award, acknowledgment or had an employee recognized by or elected as an officer for a state or national organization.

 Sometimes you may merely want to draw attention to your organization.
 In those cases, it is helpful to have something in particular to report.
 For example, a safety organization might have the best luck getting its news release published by discussing Halloween safety, Christmas lighting safety, school bus safety or some other timely topic.

 Occasionally, too, businesses write news releases to share bad news such as a business closing or a layoff.
 Why?
 It can be beneficial to be pro-active—especially if it is likely that media will find out and write about this news one way or the other.

 Being pro-active sends a subtle message that your business is concerned about the situation.
 It also gives you the opportunity to craft the message.
 It is far easier to write a quote in a news release than it is to discuss a stressful situation during a phone call with a reporter.

 The more unusual your announcement, the more likely you are to get better coverage.
-A new Laundromat probably would warrant publishing your announcement as a “brief” on the business page.
-But if your Laundromat includes a sushi bar or a workout facility to help singles meet while doing laundry, then you may end up on page 1 of your local news or lifestyles section.
+A new laundromat probably would warrant publishing your announcement as a “brief” on the business page.
+But if your laundromat includes a sushi bar or a workout facility to help singles meet while doing laundry, then you may end up on page one of your local news or lifestyles section.